ca16/ValidAnagrams/README.md

 # ValidAnagrams

-A program that takes one or more words, and prints the anagrams of those words that appear in a dictionary file.
+A program that takes one or more words as input, and prints the anagrams of those words that appear in a dictionary file.
 The user can provide their own dictionary file if they wish.

+For example, if the dictionary file contains all English words:

+Given

+  snag three pond

+prints

+  For word: snag
+  nags
+  sang
+  snag

+  For word: three
+  ether
+  there
+  three

+  For word: pod
+  pod

+Note: the order that the anagrams of the given words appear in my be different depending on which algorithm is chosen for finding anagrams.

 ----